 Ambush marketing is a marketing tactic that brands use to draw the spotlight onto themselves.
-To succeed, a brand needs to capitalize on the time, energy, effort, and resources of competitor brands.
+A brand must capitalize on competitor brands' time, energy, effort, and resources to succeed.

 The definition of ambush marketing has evolved over time.
 Initially, the phenomenon took place only during significant events.
-Brands have tried to associate themselves with different events or teams without actually purchasing the rights.
+Brands have tried associating themselves with different events or teams without purchasing the rights.